 An actual biopsy of the thyroid gland can be taken.
+There are many vital structures in the neck near the thyroid gland, so this test has its risks.
 This test is rarely utilized since there are many other good tests that are not so invasive.

 Radioactive Iodine can be used to outline the thyroid.
 We tend to use this test much more often in feline hyperthyroidism.